-It is a mistake to suppose that these Indians are idolaters! heathens and pagans you may call them. if you will; but the belief in one Great Spirit, who created all things, and is paramount to all things, and the belief in the distinction between body and soul, and the immortality of the latter-these two sublime principles pervade their wildest superstitions: but though none doubt of a future state, they have no distinct or universal tenets with regard to the condition of the soul after death.
-Each individual seems to have his own thoughts on the subject, and some doubltess never think about it at all.
-In general, however, their idea of a paradise (the land of spirits) is some far-off country towards the south-west, abounding in sunshine, and placid lakes, and rivers full of fish, and forests full of game, whither they are transported by the Great Spirit, and where those who are separated on earth meet again in happiness, and part no more.
+It is a mistake to suppose that these Indians are idolaters: heathens and pagans you may call them if you will; but the belief in one Great Spirit, who created all things, and is paramount to all things, and the belief in the distinction between body and soul, and the immortality of the latter -these two sublime principles pervade their wildest superstitions; but though none doubt of a future state, they have no distinct or universal tenets with regard to the condition of the soul after death.
+Each individual seems to have his own thoughts on the subject, and some doubtless never think about it at all.
+In general, however, their idea of a paradise (the land of spirits) is some far off country towards the south-west, abounding in sunshine, and placid lakes, and rivers full of fish, and forests full of game, whither they are transported by the Great Spirit, and where those who are separated on earth meet again in happiness, and part no more.

 Not only man, but everything animate, is spirit, and destined to immortality.
-According to the Indians, (and Sir Humphry Davy,) nothing dies, nothing is destroyed; what we look upon as death and destruction is only transition and change.
-The anler, to whom Mrs. Schoolcraft imparted it.
-It is retained here notwithstanding, because it is sufficiently pretty and fanciful to justify a repetition, and is besides illustrative of the custom so often referred to-of dreaming for a guardian spirit.

-cients, it is said-for I cannot speak from my own knowledge-without telescopes or logarithms, divined the grandest principles of astronomy, and calculated the revolutions of the planets; and so these Indians, who never heard of philosophy or chemistry, have contrived to hit upon some of the profoundest truths in physics and metaphysics; but they seem content, like Jaques, "to praise God, and make no boast of it."
+According to the Indians, (and Sir Humphry Davy.) nothing dies, nothing is destroyed; what we look upon as death and destruction is only transition and change.
+The ancients, it is said-for I cannot speak from my own knowledge-without telescopes or logarithms, divined the grandest principles of astronomy, and calculated the revolutions of the planets; and so these Indians, who never heard of philosophy or chemistry, have contrived to hit upon some of the profoundest truths in physics and metaphysics; but they seem content, like Jaques, "to praise God, and make no boast of it."

 In some things, it is true, they are as far as possible from orthodox.
 Their idea of a hell seems altogether vague and negative.
-It consists in a temporary rejection from the land of good spirits, in a separation from lost relatives and friends, in being doomed to wander up and down desolately, having no fixed abode, weary, restless, and melancholy. how many is the Indian hell already realized on this Physical pain, or any pain which calls for earth? the exercise of courage, and which it is manliness to meet and endure, does not apparently enter into their notions of punishment.
-They believe in evil spirits. but the idea of the Evil Spirit, a permitted agency of evil and mischief, who divides with the Great Spirit the empire of the universe-who contradicts or renders nugatory His will, and takes especially in hand the province of tormenting sinners-of the devil, in short, they certainly had not an idea, till it was introduced by Europeans.
-Those Indians whose politeness will not allow them to contradict this article of the white man's faith, still insist that the place of eternal torment was never intended for the Red-skins, the especial favorites of the Great Spirit, but for white men only.
+It consists in a temporary rejection from the land of good spirits, in a separation from lost relatives and friends, in being doomed to wander up and down desolately, having no fixed abode, weary, restless, and melancholy.
+To how many is the Indian hell already realised on this earth?
+Physical pain, or any pain which calls for the exercise of courage, and which it is manliness to meet and endure, does not apparently enter into their notions of punishment.
+They believe in evil spirits, but the idea of the EVIL Spirit, a permitted agency of evil and mischief, who divides with the Great Spirit the empire of the universe - who contradicts or renders nugatory His will, and takes especially in hand the province of tormenting sinners - of the devil, in short, they certainly had not an idea, till it was introduced by Europeans.
+Those Indians whose politeness will not allow them to contradict this article of the white man's faith, still insist that the place of eternal torment was never intended for the Red-skins, the especial favourites of the Great Spirit, but for white men only.